Bhaskers-Blu-Org1/metrics-collector-client-python/README.md

 Required field:

 1. id: Put your journey name/Github URL of your journey.
+	- Note: Please put down the Github URL if your journey/pattern is not from IBM organization.
 2. runtimes: Put down all your platform runtime environments in a list.
-3. services: Put down all the bluemix services that are used in your journey in a list.
+3. services: Put down all the IBM Cloud services that are used in your journey in a list.
 4. event_id: Put down where you will distribute your journey.
 Default is web.
 5. event_organizer: Put down your event organizer if you have one.
 6. language: If your journey is not in **python**, please put down the journey's main language in lower case.